nrk/PredisServiceProvider/README.md

 ## Getting started ##

-Supposing that you have already set up the required dependencies using [Composer](http://packagist.org/about-composer) and the scheleton of your Silex application is ready, now you simply need to register the service provider specifying the parameters and options needed to access Redis:
+Supposing that you have already set up the required dependencies using [Composer](http://packagist.org/about-composer) and the skeleton of your Silex application is ready, now you simply need to register the service provider specifying the parameters and options needed to access Redis:

 ```php